ethanAubuchonSchool/SYSC3303-Project/SYSC3303_Project/README.txt

 2) Start the TFTPSim.java
 3) If you wish to test the server by activating the simulator type 'y'.
 Otherwise (for normal operation) press 'n'.
 4) Start the Client.java
-5) The client will prompt you to choose either a read or a write. press 1 and enter to perform a read operation press 2 and enter to perform a write operation
+NOTE: Steps 5 and 6 are only to be followed if the simulator is turned on.
-6) type in the name of the file you wish to use
+5) Navigate to the simulator view
-7) type in the mode of encoding you wish to use (netascii or octet).
+6) Navigate through the menus to set up your error by typing the corresponding number.

-NOTE: Steps 8 and 9 are only to be followed if the simulator is turned on.
+7) The client will prompt you to choose either a read or a write. press 1 and enter to perform a read operation press 2 and enter to perform a write operation
-8) Navigate to the simulator view
+8) type in the name of the file you wish to use
-9) Navigate through the menus to set up your error by typing the corresponding number.
+9) type in the mode of encoding you wish to use (netascii or octet).

 To Start another transaction simply launch another Client.java and complete steps 5-9 again.